Windesheim-OOSDDb2/roeivereniging/CONTRIBUTING.md

 - Hotfix branches: hotfix/<linear-identifier>, e.g. hotfix/WIN-52

 ### Commit Message Conventions
 Use a consistent style for commit messages to improve clarity.
-A common format is:
+The format we use is:

 ```
 <type>[optional scope]: <description>